bogzbonny/yeehaw/docs/_DUMP.md

-THIS document is a dumping grounds for design decisions for various elements and features.
+THIS document is a dumping grounds for design decisions/brainstorming for various elements and features.
 The intention is that text from this document will eventually be sifted through and included in actual docs - at which point this document will be deleted
 __________________________________________________

 01. Make the context size more clear.